el-hult/adventofcode2020/readme.md

 gci day*.py | %{ new-object PSCustomObject -Property  @{file=$_.Name;runtime_millis=(Measure-Command {python $_}).Milliseconds}}
 ```

+# Day 10

+In part (a), we can use the fact we must traverse the voltages in the order that is always taking the smallest step.
+So sorting them, taking the steps and counting what steps you take is enough.
+Very succint oneliner.

+In part (b) stuff was more difficult.
+To brute force it head on is not possible.
+I utilize that between all adapters there is a 1 or 3 volt difference.
+If there is a 3 volt diff, I *have* to select both adapters.
+If there is a contigous chunk or 1 voltage drops, I can choose what adapters to include or not in this chunk, but not caring about how I chose in *other* contigous chunks.
+So the number of possible choices overall is the product of choices per chunk.

+The last part could be written in a super condensed oneliner, I think.
+Itertools for the win...
+But that would not be readable AT ALL.
+So I chose an imperative style, but with some iterator for loops at least.

 # Day 9
 Im curious why this is so easy.
 Just throwing itertools at the problem seems to do the trick.
 It is fast enough so there is no need to be clever here....